mustafakarakya/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 E(t) = \frac{1}{2}m\Bigl(L\dot{\theta}\Bigr)^2 + mgL\Bigl(1-\cos\theta\Bigr)
 $$

-- Under resonance conditions (especially in undamped or weakly damped regimes), the driving force continuously feeds energy into the system, raising the oscillation amplitude.
+- Under resonance conditions (especially in undamped or weakly damped regimes), the driving force continuously feeds energy into the system, increasing the oscillation amplitude.
 - In the damped scenario, energy dissipates over time, causing the amplitude to decay.
 - In the forced pendulum, the external force introduces complex behaviors—including periodic, quasiperiodic, and chaotic dynamics—which will be examined in the following sections.